 When is it going to happen?

-In September 2020, Ridley House will have moved to old Queens’.
-By that point we expect to have architect and building plans well advanced and we will share these with all stakeholders at the earliest opportunity next academic year.
-During next academic year, the building work will proceed to create the ‘new’ House.
+In September 2020, the boys in Ridley House moved to old Queens’.
+We have architect and building plans well advanced and we will share these with all stakeholders at the earliest opportunity prior to the building work commencing to create the ‘new’ House.
 The new Housemistress/ Housemaster for the Upper Sixth House will be appointed in good time to help the Lower Sixth prepare for their move.
-In late 2021 next year’s Lower Sixth will become the first year-group to join the newly refurbished final-years’ House in the buildings currently occupied by Ridley and St Bridget’s.
-Please understand that all these timings are contingent on future changes to government policy that may affect the return to School of some or all pupils in September, as mentioned above.
+Please understand that all timings are contingent on future changes to Government policy in terms of restrictions in responding to COVID-19.

 What will this new House be called?